socialvibe/truex-ads-docs/bluescript-reference.md

 ### Value Object

 The variable Behavior Actions take as input.
 There are 3 types:
-1 - Simple Values
+1 - Literal Values
 2 - Stored Values
-3 - Operations
+3 - Expressions

 ##### (24) - `setBounds`